Storybook Dining at Artist Point with Snow White Review

 Characters at Artist Point Storybook Dining

 Thankfully, I saved the best for last.
-However, all is not lost on the experience, and we did have a good time.
-That good time can be attributed to quality service and good character interaction.
+However, all is not lost on the experience, and we had a wonderful time.
+That wonderful time can be attributed to quality service and good character interaction.

 - Snow White